datn2107/cake-interview/README.md

     - User can login to their account
 2. The promotion system:
     - The 100 first login users will get a 30% discount
-    - This discount will be applied to the
+    - This discount will be applied to the next purchase

 # Assumptions
 - Because this is the service for the bank system, so I have some assumptions: